open-telemetry/opentelemetry-specification/specification/trace/api.md

 (whether explicitly given or implicit current) or it MAY return the same parent Propagated Span instance back from the creation method, if the parent is a Propagated Span (which it usually always is if no SDK is present).
-If the parent `Context` contains no `Span`, an empty Propagated Span MUST be returend instead (having a SpanContext with all-zero span and trace ID, empty tracestate, unsampled trace flags) This means that a `SpanContext` that has been provided by a configured `Propagator` will be propagated through to any child span and ultimately also `Inject`, but that no new `SpanContext`s will be created.
+If the parent `Context` contains no `Span`, an empty Propagated Span MUST be returned instead (having a SpanContext with all-zero Span and Trace IDs, empty Tracestate, and unsampled TraceFlags).
+This means that a `SpanContext` that has been provided by a configured `Propagator` will be propagated through to any child span and ultimately also `Inject`, but that no new `SpanContext`s will be created.